matrix-org/matrix-spec-proposals/proposals/3856-threads-list-api.md

 * **`include`**: `enum`

-  Whether to include all threads in the room or only threads which the user has participated in, meaning that the user has created the root event of the thread or have created an event with a `m.thread` relation targeting the root.
+  Whether to include all thread roots in the room or only thread roots which the user has participated in, meaning that the user has created the root event of the thread or replied to the thread (they have created an event with a `m.thread` relation targeting the root event).

   One of `[all participated]`.
 Defaults to `all`.
 * **`from`**: `string`